Which Greek island is the best for families? Where Zeus spent his childhood, of course.

 Evening ambles through Greek villages complete perfect summer days, when otherwise sleepy villages spring into a full festival.
 Naxos’ Chora is a long, large and vibrant one.
 The famed Portara stands commandingly in a corner – a gateway to a superfluity of shops, a dizzying array of wining and dining options, the island’s archaeological museum, car and boat rental operators, and all the amenities to support the island’s 19,000 strong population.

-Huddled around a Venetian castle on a hill that forms a natural citadel, wander the quiet alleyways of Old Town that lead uphill for an idyllic sunset view.
+Huddled around a Venetian castle on a hill that forms a natural citadel, wander the quiet alleyways of Old Town that lead uphill for a mesmerizing sunset view.
+And perhaps a pre-dinner tipple on the rooftop of Avanton 1739.
 Spurred on by a Frozen- inspired excitement for castles, our 4-year-old (surprisingly) gave us little grief during the climb.
 If you have younger ones in your company, consider leaving the stroller behind with many steps to negotiate with.

 Metaxi Mas is an intimate wood and stone framed bolthole tucked into a table-lined whitewashed walkway.
 Warm and welcoming, the littlest kitchen inside turns out the pure flavours of Greek classics at their best.
 Even the moussaka seems special.